OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/resources/educationassignmentpointsgrade.md

 # educationAssignmentPointsGrade resource type

-When an assignment is set to points grade type, each submission will have this object associated with the submission.grade property.
-This subclasses from [educationAssignmentGrade](educationAssignmentGrade.md) which will add the who data to this property.
-The max points is stored in the assignments.grading property.
+When an assignment is set to a points grade type, each submission will have this object associated with the **submission.grade** property.
+This creates a subclass from [educationAssignmentGrade](educationAssignmentGrade.md), which will add the who data to this property.
+The max points is stored in the **assignments.grading** property.

 ## Properties